How do I find out about the costs of a consultation/treatments?

 What is Eye2C Optometry?

-Eye2C Optometry is a new specialist optometry practice which was opened in November 2013 by Mr Leatherbarrow in conjunction with his optometry colleague, Mrs Rebecca Rietdyke (Becky), within his clinic Face & Eye in South Manchester.
+Eye2C Optometry is a specialist optometry practice which was opened in November 2013 by Mrs Rebecca Rietdyke (Becky), within the Face & Eye Clinic in South Manchester.
 Becky was trained at Manchester Royal Eye Hospital and now offers a very personal and individual service for her patients.
 Becky also sees patients at her other practices, Johnson & Leatherbarrow Opticians (formerly Maloney Opticians) in Sale, Manchester.
 She also opened another practice, Johnson & Leatherbarrow in Poynton, Cheshire, in September 2019 (formerly Atkins-Burgess Opticians).

 - Eye examinations and glasses/prescription sunglasses/eye wear protection e.g. for sports

 - Surgical loupes for doctors and dentists

 - A cataract screening service

 - A red eye screening/treatment service

 - VDU screening

 - Specialist contact lens fitting including multifocal lenses/monovision correction for near vision problems/lenses for keratoconus